binref/refinery/README.md

 ```
 emit packed.bin | carve -l -p1 b64 | b64 | dump payload.bin
 ```
-The [carve](refinery/pattern/carve.py) unit can be used to carve blocks of data out of the input buffer, in this case it looks for base64 encoded data, sorts them by length (`-l`) and returns the first of these (`-p1`), which carves the largest base64-looking chunk of data from `packed.bin`.
+The [carve][] unit can be used to carve blocks of data out of the input buffer, in this case it looks for base64 encoded data, sorts them by length (`-l`) and returns the first of these (`-p1`), which carves the largest base64-looking chunk of data from `packed.bin`.
 The data is then base64-decoded and dumped to the file `payload.bin`.

-The unit [pack](refinery/pack.py), will pick all numeric expressions from a text buffer and turn them into their binary representation.
+The unit [pack][], will pick all numeric expressions from a text buffer and turn them into their binary representation.
 A simple example is the pipeline
 ```
 emit "0xBA 0xAD 0xC0 0xFF 0xEE" | pack | hex -R
 ```